freenas/freenas-docs/userguide/system.rst

    | Sync From Peer | button         | force configuration sync from the standby node to the active node; the HA daemon does this                                                            |
    |                |                | automatically, do not use this unless requested by an iX support engineer                                                                             |
    +----------------+----------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. warning:: Booting an HA pair with failover disabled causes both nodes to come up in standby mode.
+The GUI shows an additional :guilabel:`Force Takeover` button which can be used to force that node to take control.

 .. index:: Failover